seng438-winter-2024/seng438-a4-mhabibamara/seng438-a4-Group#6.md

 **calculateColumnTotalRowEqualRowTotal()**

 Because this mutant was able to withstand our original source code, we were able to eliminate it with our test case, which once more builds on the JMock framework and creates a mock object.
 This time, however, we were testing for the boundary condition of making the row and rowCount equal to each other, which the method does not take into account and which causes the running total of the column to equal zero because it lacks a specific path to follow.
 Our test case's conditional testing of equality guaranteed that the mutation was eliminated.

+Note: More test cases were added to further enhance and strengthen our test suites

 # Analysis drawn on the effectiveness of each of the test classes
 After adding the aforementioned test cases, the following improvements were made: